Panspermia: History

 Panspermia has a history dating back to the 5th century BCE and the natural philosopher Anaxagoras.
 Classicists came to agree that Anaxagoras maintained the Universe (or Cosmos) was full of life, and that life on Earth started from the fall of these extra-terrestrial seeds.
 Panspermia as it is known today, however, is not identical to this original theory.
 The name, as applied to this theory, was only first coined in 1908 by Svante Arrhenius, a Swedish scientist.
 Prior to this, since around the 1860s, many prominent scientists were becoming interested in the theory.
-More recent advocates include Sir Fred Hoyle, and Chandra Wickramasinghe.
+More recent advocates include Sir Fred Hoyle and Chandra Wickramasinghe.

 In the 1860s, there were three scientific developments that began to bring the focus of the scientific community to the problem of the origin of life.
 Firstly, the Kant-Laplace Nebular theory of solar system and planetary formation was gaining favor, and implied that when the Earth first formed, the surface conditions would have been inhospitable to life as we know it.
-This meant that life could not have evolved parallel with the Earth, and must have evolved at a later date, without biological precursors.
+This meant that life must have arisen on Earth at a later date, without biological precursors.
 Secondly, Charles Darwin's famous theory of evolution implied some elusive origin, because in order for something to evolve, it must start somewhere.
 In his Origin of Species, Darwin was unable or unwilling to touch on this issue.
-Third and finally, Louis Pasteur and John Tyndall experimentally disproved the (now superseded) theory of spontaneous generation, which suggested that life was constantly evolving from non-living matter and did not have a common ancestor, as suggested by Darwin's theory of evolution.
+Third and finally, Louis Pasteur and John Tyndall experimentally disproved the (now superseded) theory of spontaneous generation, which suggested that life was constantly arising from non-living matter and did not have a common ancestor, as suggested by Darwin's theory of evolution.

-Altogether, these three developments in science presented the wider scientific community with a seemingly paradoxical situation regarding the origin of life: life must have evolved from non-biological precursors after the Earth was formed, and yet spontaneous generation as a theory had been experimentally disproved.
-From here, is where the study of the origin of life branched.
-Those who accepted Pasteur's rejection of spontaneous generation began to develop the theory that under (unknown) conditions on a primitive Earth, life must have gradually evolved from organic material.
+Altogether, these three developments in science presented the wider scientific community with a seemingly paradoxical situation regarding the origin of life: life must have arisen from non-biological precursors after the Earth was formed, and yet spontaneous generation as a theory had been experimentally disproved.
+From here is where the study of the origin of life branched.
+Those who accepted Pasteur's rejection of spontaneous generation began to develop the theory that under (unknown) conditions on a primitive Earth, life must have arisen from non-living material.
 This theory became known as abiogenesis, and is the currently accepted one.
 On the other side of this are those scientists of the time who rejected Pasteur's results and instead supported the idea that life on Earth came from existing life.
 This necessarily requires that life has always existed somewhere on some planet, and that it has a mechanism of transferring between planets.
 Thus, the modern treatment of panspermia began in earnest.